cdoorenweerd/Rubinoff_etal_UH_Systematics_class/Homework_assignment3/Homework3.md

 ```

-Once modified we can write a slurm script to run the analyse on the cluster
+Once modified we can write a slurm script to run the analysis on the cluster

 Hyles_revbayes.slurm